 • rigido vulturque latroni

 Here’s the sharpest barb in the whole epitaph.
 A vulture (vulturque) is technically a bird of prey, but this is where it helps to know your raptors: vultures are not hunters but scavengers, feeding on carrion.
-And rigido doesn’t describe the thief (latroni) as rough or hardened, it describes him as stiffening!
-A corpse in rigor mortis.
-Manwood was not the hawk of justice who stooped to seize the obdurate villain, he was the scavenger picking over the carcasses of vermin that he himself sent to the gallows*.
+And rigido doesn’t describe the thief (latroni) as hardened, it describes him as stiffening, a corpse in rigor mortis.
+Manwood was not the hawk of justice who stooped to seize the obdurate villain, he was the scavenger picking over the carcasses of vermin that he himself sent to the (metaphorical) gallows*.
 It’s brilliant.

 • Urna subtegitur